More data and details can be found in the TRIMIS DASHBOARD

 The Strategy for Education, Science and Technology was adopted by the Government of Croatia in October 2014.
 The Strategy is a comprehensive document, mainly focused on all levels of the educational system but the last part is devoted to science and technology and emphasises several R&I related objectives.
 The envisaged strategies of the European Union and goals whose realisation is expected until 2025.

 The Croatian Smart Specialisation Strategy (S3) was officially adopted in April 2016.
 The document sets out the priorities in a number of areas for the period 2016-2020.
 It was published together with the Action Plan for 2016 and 2017 which envisages a series of actions such as: mapping of R&I capacities in research and business sectors, establishment of Innovation networks for industry, creation of thematic innovation councils, etc. The strategy is one of the preconditions for withdrawing resources from EU funds, and it contains goals and priority activities linked to research, development, and innovation commercialization.

-The Croatian Research and Innovation Infrastructures Roadmap was adopted in April 2014.
+Croatian Research and Innovation Infrastructures Roadmap was adopted in April 2014.
 The document has the purpose to identify research potential in Croatia in order to direct further development of research infrastructures.
 The Roadmap should reflect and ensure support for the implementation of measures included in the Strategy for Education, Science and Technology, the National Innovation Strategy and Smart Specialisation Strategy.
 The Roadmap is a living document which means it will be continuously updated, taking into account recent developments in the national R&I system and financial feasibility.

 Other important transport policy and planning documents are:

-The Ministry of Science and Education (MSE) is a pillar institution of the science system in Croatia.
+- The Ministry of Science and Education (MSES) is a pillar institution of the science system in Croatia.
 It bears responsibility for all the stages of education, research and promotes research-based technology development and communication and information activities.
 Its main mission regarding scientific research is to create and implement national scientific research policy as a framework for overall development of science in Croatia.
 MSE takes decisions on allocation of the State budget resources to national scientific research organisations.

-The National Council for Science, Higher Education and Technological Development is the highest advisory body for scientific research, higher education and technology in Croatia.
+- The National Council for Science, Higher Education and Technological Development (NCSHETD) is the highest advisory body for scientific research, higher education and technology in Croatia.
 Besides being the principal advisory body for the respective domains, the Council commonly performs other activities, such as: proposes budget for scientific and higher education activities; gives approval on the establishment of Centres of excellence; establishes requirements to be fulfilled by PROs and HEIs in order to obtain authorisation for selecting and awarding scientific titles and teaching positions in accordance with the Law on Science and Higher Education.

-The Croatian Science Foundation was established in December 2001.
+- The Croatian Science Foundation was established in December 2001.
 Its mission is to promote science, higher education and technological development in Croatia in order to ensure the development of economy and to support employment.
 The Foundation provides support to scientific, higher education and technological programmes and projects, fosters international cooperation, and helps the realisation of scientific programmes of special interest in the fields of fundamental, applied and developmental research.

-The Ministry of the Sea, Transport and Infrastructure is the state administration body responsible for maritime, inland waterways, road, rail and air transport, cableways, postal services, electronic communications and pertaining infrastructure.
+- The Ministry of the Sea, Transport and Infrastructure is the state administration body responsible for maritime, inland waterways, road, rail and air transport, cableways, postal services, electronic communications and pertaining infrastructure.
 The Ministry is also responsible for the protection of sea from pollution from ships and maritime domain.
 It prepares strategic documents and legislative proposals concerning the mentioned areas, monitors the implementation of the legislation in those areas and organises preparation of strategic infrastructure projects and programmes for all transport modes, that are considered of special importance for the Republic of Croatia.